Lineal: A linear-algebraic Lambda-calculus: Motivations

 }A more balanced approach is to allow for both unitary transformations and quantum measurements.
 Such models can be said to formalize the existing algorithm description methods to a strong extent: they exhibit quantum registers upon which quantum circuits may be applied, together with classical registers and programming structures in order to store measurements results and control the computation \cite{Selinger}.
 For this reason they are the more practical route to quantum programming.
 Whilst this juxtaposition of ``quantum data, classical control'' has appeared ad-hoc and heterogeneous at first, functional-style approaches together with linear type systems \cite{Valiron,Altenkirch} have ended up producing elegant quantum programming languages.

 Finally we may evacuate measures altogether -- leaving them till the end of the computation and outside the formalism.
-This was the case for instance in \cite{VanTonder1}\VML{\cite{VanTonder2}}, but here the control structure remained classical.
+This was the case for instance in \cite{VanTonder1,VanTonder2}, but here the control structure remained classical.

 In our view, such a language becomes even more interesting once we have also overcome the need for any additional classical registers and programming structures, and aim to draw the full consequence of quantum mechanics: ``quantum data, quantum control''.
+After all, classical control can be viewed as a particular case of quantum control.
+Moreover, avoiding this distinction leads to a simpler language, exempt of the separation between classical and quantum expressions.
+Finally recent results suggest that quantum control may turn out to be more efficient that classical control in the presence of Black-box algorithms \cite{OreshkovCostaBrukner,ChiribellaValiron}.

 Quantum Turing Machines \cite{Bernstein}, for instance, lie on this other extreme, since the entire machine can be in a superposition of base vectors.
 Unfortunately they are a rather oblivious way to describe an algorithm.
 Functional-style control structure, on the other hand, seem to merge with quantum evolution descriptions in a unifying manner.
-The functional language we describe may give rise to a ``purely quantum'' programming language, i.e. one which has no classical registers, no classical control structure, no measurement and that allows arbitrary quantum superpositions of base vectors -- once settled the question of restricting to unitary operators.
+The functional language we describe may give rise to a ``purely quantum'' programming language, but only once settled the question of restricting to unitary operators.
+This language is exempt of classical registers, classical control structure, measurements, and allows arbitrary quantum superpositions of base vectors.